rogueLogical/sweng837_Ellis_CourseProject/README.md

 | j2398fji09h30d8h | Win | 2025-04-22T15:35:23 | Opponent Conceded | 5 | True | 1 | hf498209jf983f | 4f8039j0f0834f | 2f90h308h98h4f | ufh347f039hf0 |

 [GameResult Table Definition](./src/db_table_definition/GameResults.sql)

+## Conclusion & Next Steps
+When implemented, this system will begin to provide trading card game players valuable feedback on how they are performing at their favorite games.
+It will allow them the hindsight required to make educated deckbuilding and in-game decisions in the future.

+**Deck Improvement Recommendations**: We can take this one step further by then making algorithym based recommendations to our users.
+The MetaDex system will have all the data, including which cards other players are playing in similar decks.
+We could tell users that others with similar decks are winning more often with certain cards in their decks.

+**Friends List**: We can add the option for a friends list so that users can share their decks and their records with their friends.

+**Deck Version Tracking**: As time goes on, users will update their decks and will want a way to track if their improvements are helping their record or not.
+We should add a capability to record version changes for each deck and show those version changes in the resulting record visualizations.

+**Other Stats**: Over the long run, we can add other interesting stats, like a user's most played deck, and most played against opponent.
+These additional insights can further improve the user experience.